 This is our most heavily themed area with artificial woodchip flooring to create the desired theme and plenty of false forestry and trees.
 The lighting is darker in this area than most parts of the centre and the temperature is often warmer than other areas due to the enclosed space and tropical water.
 There are sound effects to mimic a rainforest and we usually have a discreet smoke machine in operation in this area.
 As you progress there is a wooden bridge (at ground level – for theming only) to navigate which is on a slight incline; although the bridge is completely fixed and doesn’t move.
 The narrowest point in this area is 1.03m wide.

-This area has a projector visual with audio which is moderately loud.
 The flooring is still wooden and the display in this area is 0.7m high with a rockwork theme and running waterfall which adds noise to the area.
-To exit this area there are push/pull double swinging doors which have a clearance of 1.39m.

 The ocean tunnel is directly after the ocean viewing window and is fairly lowly lit with background music for the desired effect.
 On entry to the tunnel there is a slight incline leading to a wooden decking surface at the beginning of the tunnel.
 The tunnel itself is 17m in length and is 0.9m wide at its narrowest point from the floor upwards.
 In the middle of the tunnel there is a benched seating area, 0.31m high and 0.43m deep.
 The lighting in the tunnel is generally well lit and benefits from a lot of light from the display itself.
 Towards the end of the tunnel there is a very small lip leading to ALCO safety flooring and a subsequent slight decline.
 The narrowest point leading to the next area is 0.94m wide.

 The lighting in the shop is very good with various product stands and displays.
-There is a video playing on entry which has subtitles and another video playing behind the till counter which doesn’t have subtitles.
-The desk height is 0.95m high and benefits from an induction loop fitting.
-In the shop are there are 13 tables (0.71m high) and 23 chairs (0.44m high and 0.41m in width.
-Some of these tables are on a raised level up 2 steps.
-There are 3 high chairs available for use, and various vending machines serving snacks and both hot & cold drinks.
+The desk height is 0.95m high.
+In the shop are there are roughly 8 tables each with a maximum of 4 chairs.
+There is a high chair available for use, and various vending machines serving snacks and both hot & cold drinks.
 The coffee machine is 0.89m high.
 Background music plays throughout the area but is very subtle.